acumartini/dectet-public/README.md

 ## DV - Euclidean Clock Divider

-The Euclidean Clock Divider module is a 5-channel clock multiplier and euclidean rhythm generator.
+The Euclidean Clock Divider module is a 5-channel clock multiplier and Euclidean rhythm generator.
 Floating point multipliers allow for slight frequency variance.
 The rhythms can be probabilistic and chained to create complex evolving gate patterns.

 | Control Notes | T | R | |
 | - | - | - | - |